junxit/us-congress-bills-114/bill.md

 This Act may be cited as the “Conservation Easement Incentive Act of 2015”.

 ## § 2.
-Special rule for contributions of qualified conservation contributions made permanent
+Special rule for qualified conservation contributions made permanent

 - **(a)** *In general*
   - **(1)** *Individuals* Subparagraph (E) of section 170(b)(1) of the Internal Revenue Code of 1986 (relating to contributions of qualified conservation contributions) is amended by striking clause (vi).